 But this comes with its own set of challenges.
 A central issue is that criminals launder their money through anonymous cryptocurrency exchanges.

 Regulations aimed at halting the global wave of money laundering are tightening.
-The Fifth Anti-money Laundering Directive (AMLD5) in Europe and FinCEN’s Final Rule in the USA make it clear that virtual currencies and the exchanges on which they trade are subject to anti-money laundering legislation.
+The Fifth and Sixth Money Laundering Directives (AMLD 5, AMLD 6) in Europe and FinCEN’s Final Rule in the USA make it clear that virtual currencies and the exchanges on which they trade are subject to anti-money laundering legislation.

 This means a solid AML program that helps identify and protect against suspicious activity needs to be in place to protect against financial crime and money laundering.